 Avoid tap water to keep fluoride from damaging the plant.

-Calathea plants enjoy a humid environment but don’t want the soil to stay damp all the time.
+Calathea plants enjoy a humid environment but don’t want the soil always to stay damp.
 Balance humidity and the watering cycle to ensure the plant gets enough water without drowning in its own soil.